Skip to content

 The smallest possible CodeCharter rule of your own.
 Explained step by step.

-The simplest meaningful CodeCharter rule is six lines long.
+The simplest meaningful CodeCharter rule is nine lines long.
 Here it is:

 @name "Class must not be named Manager"